tmssoftware/smartsetup/doc/source/guide/command-line-usage.md

 # Command-line usage

 TMS Smart Setup is folder-based.
-Once you have the folder initialized, you can run the command-line and Smart Setup will create files and subfolder inside it..
+Once you have the folder initialized, you can run the command-line and Smart Setup will create files and subfolder inside it.

 The command-line is self-explanatory, just run `tms` to list all available commands, or `tms help <command>` for more detailed information about a specific command.